michaeljdennis/harvest-php/README.md

 # Harvest PHP

-A PHP package for Harvest time tracking API.
+A PHP package for the Harvest time tracking API.

 ## Usage